marcusbritanicus/NewBreeze/README.md

 Built on top of the Powerful Qt4 GUI Toolkit, this file manager is sleek, stylish and fast.
 Some of its features are

 * Fast startup and browsing
-* Folder, text, html and image quick preview
+* Folder, text, html, image, odt, and pdf quick preview
 * File Association support
-* Provides categorized List, Icon and Details View
+* Provides Categorized List, Icon and Details View
-* Lists the drives/bookmarks in the sidebar
+* Sleek side panel showing drives and boomarks
 * Full drag and drop support
-* Bookmark Support
-* Applications View
-* Catalog View
+* Applications and Catalog View
 * Auto update devices list
 * Custom Folder Icons and Thumbnail Preview
 * Complete mime-icon support
 * BreadCrumbs Navigation Bar
+* Custom Actions
 * Inline terminal
+* Server for resource sharing

 ## Windows and Linux Source Available